-Watch Out
+😈 Watch Out

 - TYPOS!
 TYPOS!
 TYPOS!
 Do you really want your group to be the one that accidentally tells voters that the polls close an hour later than they do?
 Don't try to reproduce the information yourself.
-Use links to official information and established websites instead! - Local Election Authority offices sometimes apply laws differently: In Illinois, each local Election Authority's office may have its own way of doing things.
-It is worth taking the time to check the websites of the local Election Authorities in each of the jurisdictions where you will be doing your work.
+Use links to official information and established websites instead! - County Board of Election offices sometimes apply laws differently: In Pennsylvania the county Boards of Elections offices sometimes have their own ways of doing things.
+It is worth taking the time to check the websites of the Boards of Elections in the county or counties where you will be working.